By Chet Yarbrough

 With Bashar’s inherited money, power, and position, he rewards his family, bribes his generals, arrests, tortures, and murders his opposition.
 To complete Dagher’s picture, he notes Bashar fawns on world leaders who socially or militarily support his rule.

 Dagher reports on Bashar’s murder of Syrians.
 Bashar is shown as a vengeful leader playing one faction against another to maintain his power and position.
+Today’s Putin threatens Ukraine Invasion and may murder many Russians, as well as Ukrainians–just as Bashar murdered his countrymen.

 Religion is used as a tool to hide Bashar’s intent to remain in power.
 Bashar paints himself as a protector of Christians from Muslim fanatics when his real motive is to cover brutal treatment of Muslim believers.